oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

   # touch /opt/containers/rac_host_file
   ```

-**Note:** Do not modify `/opt/containers/rac_host_file` from the host running Oracle Container Runtime for PODMAN.
+**Note:** Do not modify `/opt/containers/rac_host_file` from the host running Oracle Container Runtime for Podman.
 It will be managed from within the containers.

 If you are using the Oracle Connection Manager for accessing the Oracle RAC Database from outside the host, you need to add the following variable in the container creation command.